Wania-khan76/CEW-CEP/README.md

 •	anomaly_checker.h: The anomaly checker module identifies and logs anomalies in humidity and windspeed.
 It defines a structure (WeatherData) to represent weather parameters for anomaly checking.

-Email Sender Module
+Email Sender Module:

 •	email_sender.h: The email sender module provides functionality to read file content and send an email with a report and anomaly file attachment.

 Technologies Used:

 The Environmental Monitoring System utilizes the following key technologies:

 •	libcurl: A versatile and easy-to-use library for making HTTP requests.

 •	cJSON: A lightweight JSON parsing library in C.

-Contributing
+Contributing:

 Contributions to the project are welcome!
 Please follow the Contribution Guidelines for details on how to contribute.

-License
+License:

 This project is licensed under the MIT License - see the LICENSE file for details.